-Malama Family Recovery Center provides caring, holistic substance abuse treatment to women and children so families can live safe, independent and healthy lives.
+Malama Family Recovery Center provides caring, holistic substance use disorder treatment to women and children so families can live safe, independent and healthy lives.

-As Maui’s only women-specific addiction and substance abuse treatment center, we strive to provide a continuum of care with Therapeutic and Sober Living Programs, Intensive Outpatient, Outpatient, and Aftercare services.
+As Maui’s only women-specific substance use disorder treatment center, we strive to provide a continuum of care with Therapeutic and Sober Living Programs, Intensive Outpatient, Outpatient, and Aftercare services.
 We are also the only place on the island where young children and infants can live with their mothers while they get the help needed.

 Therapeutic and Sober Living Programs

-Structured and supportive living environments where women in recovery from addiction and substance abuse can receive treatment and other critical services.
+Structured and supportive living environments where women in recovery from substance use disorder can receive treatment and other critical services.
 Infants and young children can live with their mothers in these programs.

 Learn More >>

-Individual and group therapy as well as substance abuse/addiction treatment and counseling, education classes, relapse prevention, stress/trauma workshops and other case management services offered on an outpatient basis.
+Individual and group therapy as well as substance use disorder treatment and counseling, education classes, relapse prevention, stress/trauma workshops and other case management services offered on an outpatient basis.